ex-trimist/ex-trimist/README.md

-- 👋 Hi, I’m @ex-trimist
+- 👋 Hi, I’m varun aka ex-trimist aka veyron.
-- 👀 I’m interested in @ex-trimist
+- 👀 I’m interested in you.
-- 🌱 I’m currently learning @ex-trimist
+- 🌱 I’m currently learning Web devlopment
-- 💞️ I’m looking to collaborate on @ex-trimist
+- 💞️ I’m looking to collaborate on Python AI stuff.
-- 📫 How to reach me @ex-trimist
+- 📫 How to reach me @ex-trimist on github, varus#1741 on discord.

 <!---
 ex-trimist/ex-trimist is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.